sushilKumar123456/assignment/README.md

-# Android-with-Kotlin-MVVM-Dagger-2-RxJava-Retrofit
+# Android-Doubtnut-assignment

+I used url for get data :https://www.apphusetreach.no/application/119267/article/get_articles_list

-## Example’s Feature:
+## Feature:
 * Load data from server Using Retrofit2.
 * Use Livedata with Room.
 ***
 ## Technology Stack
 * Kotlin
 * Android

 DB
-* Firebase LiveData
 * Offline Storage Using Room